Devolutions/powershell-universal-gallery/README.md

 ## Usage

 These resources are published to the PowerShell Gallery.
 You can install them directly through PowerShell Universal or through PSResourceGet.
+You do not need to contribute to this repository to provide modules that will surface on the PowerShell Gallery or within PowerShell Universal.
+If you use the `PowerShellUniversal` tag in your module manifest, they will appear in both places.

 ### PowerShell Universal v5